lucasjellema/katacoda-scenarios/oci-streaming/intro.md

 * there is already an API Deployment on the API Gateway - called MY_API_DEPL#
 * there already is a Stream in compartment lab-compartment, called lab-stream

+The scenario was prepared for the Meetup Workshop Cloud Native application development on Oracle Cloud Infrastructure on January 20th, hosted by AMIS|Conclusion in Nieuwegein in collaboration with REAL (the Red Expert Alliance) and Link from Portugal.

 # Resources

 Blog article introducing OCI Streaming [https://technology.amis.nl/2020/01/07/oracle-cloud-streaming-service-scalable-reliable-kafka-like-event-service-on-oci/]